Part 2: CSV Import

-2.1 CSV import of Contacts (Only Permissions, no Subscriptions)
+2.1 CSV Import of Contacts (Only Permissions, no Subscriptions)

-In section “Import Data”, click the tile also labelled “Import Data”.
+Under “Import Data”, click the tile also labelled “Import Data”.
 Here you can find several structure types for each category listed under “Data Management”.

 If you have contact data with marketing permissions, and you want to execute an initial upload from your source system, you can proceed as follow:

 If the value is Y (yes), communication with the contact via the given email address is allowed.
 Filling in the given template with your data, you can get the Marketing Permission Information into the system.
 Just save the maintained file on your device and upload it:

-This procedure only works for Permissions, not for Newsletter Subscriptions.
+This procedure only works for permissions, not for newsletter subscriptions.

-Note that uploading contacts does not create an interaction for the Permission.
+Note that uploading contacts does not create an interaction for the permission.

 2.2 Import Interactions for Marketing Permissions

-Note that the following properties are required to create or remove Marketing Permissions using interactions (regardless whether you choose the CSV upload or the OData service):
+Note that the following properties are required to create or remove marketing permissions using interactions (regardless whether you choose the CSV upload or the OData service):

 Further fields are: